wpengine/faustjs/.changeset/quiet-avocados-turn.md

 "@faustwp/core": patch
 ---

-Added multiple queries to interface for FaustTemplate
+Added `queries` property to FaustTemplate interface.
+Fixes an error when using multiple queries with TypeScript.